satjinder/grpc-mediator-service/readme.md

 run: go run .
 ```

-client will call server with custom proto wrapper in the generic proto
+client will call server with its proto definition will get response in expected proto
-and client will get response in custom proto wrapper in generic proto